mradammorley/learning-code/README.md

 # learning-code
-Lessons and examples for learning code
+Lessons and examples for learning python

-## 1. Variables: Your Coding Toolbox!
+## 1. Variables: Containers for information

 *Variables are names in your code that hold information.
 This information can be numbers, words, or other things.
 You can change what information a variable holds.*

-Imagine you're packing for a coding adventure!
-You need tools to store different things.
+Another way to think about variables is to imagine you have a box where you can store your toys.
+Each box has a label on it so you know exactly what toy is inside without opening it.
+In coding, a variable is like that box.
+You can put information inside it, like numbers or words, and give it a name so you can find that information again later.
+For example, if you have a box (variable) named "catName," you might store the word "Whiskers" inside it.

 ### Numbers: Like counting your steps